-- As further described in (b), eEach employee of UTIMCO who holds an "Eligible Position"- will be a "Participant" in the Performance Incentive Plan for a Performance Period-if (and only if) he or she is both (i) employed by UTIMCO in an employment position that is designated as an "Eligible Position" for that Performance Period and (ii) selected by the Board as eligible to participate in the Performance Incentive Plan for that Performance Period.
-"Eligible Positions" for a Performance Period include senior management, investment staffemployees, and other key positions as designated by the CEO and approved by the Board as Eligible Positions for that Performance Period.
-An employment position that is an Eligible Position in one Performance Period is not automatically an Eligible Position in any subsequent Performance Period, and each Eligible Position must be confirmed or re-confirmed by the Board as being an "Eligible Position" for the applicable Performance Period.
-Similarly, an employee who is eligible to participate in the Performance Incentive Plan in one Performance Period is not automatically eligible to participate in any subsequent Performance Period (notwithstanding that such employee may be employed in an Eligible Position in that subsequent Performance Period), and each employee must be designated or re-designated by the Board as being eligible to participate in the Performance Incentive Plan for the applicable Performance Period.
-The Board will confirm the Eligible Positions and designate the eligible employees who will become Participants for a Performance Period within the first 90 days of the Performance Period or, if later, as soon as administratively feasible after the start of the Performance Period.
-The Board in its discretion may also designate the employment position of a newly hired or promoted employee as an "Eligible Position" during a and may designate such newly hired or promoted employee as eligible to participate in the Performance Incentive Plan for a Performance Period (or remainder of a Performance Period) within 30 days of such hire or promotion or, if later, as soon as administratively feasible after such hire or promotion.
-A list of Eligible Positions for each Performance Period is set forth in Table 1, which is attached as Appendix C. Table 1 will be revised and attached each Performance Period when necessary to set forth the Eligible Positions for that Performance Period as soon as administratively practicable after confirmation of such Eligible Positions by the Board for such Performance Period, and such revised Table 1 will be attached as Appendix C. - (b) An employee in an Eligible Position who has been selected by the Board to participate in the Performance Incentive Plan will become a Participant on the later of (i) the date he or she is employed in an Eligible Position or (ii) the first day of the Performance Period if the employee is employed on that date he or she is selected by the Board to participate in the Performance Incentive Plan; provided, however, that the Board in its discretion may designate any earlier or later date (but not earlier than such employee's date of hire and not later than such employee's date of Termination of employment) upon which such employee will become a Participant, and such employee will instead become a Participant on such earlier or later date.
-The preceding notwithstanding, except as provided below, an employee may not commence participation in the Performance Incentive-Plan and first become a Participant during the last six months of any Performance Period; provided however, that the Board may select an employee to participate in the Performance Incentive Plan during the last six months of the Performance Period when compelling individual circumstances justify a shorter period of time and such circumstances are recorded in the minutes of a meeting of the Board in which event participation of the employee in the Performance Incentive Plan will begin on the participation date selected by the Board for the employee but not earlier than the employee's date of hire (assuming such employee is employed by UTIMCO in an Eligible Position on such date).

-- (c) An employee will cease to be a Participant in the Performance Incentive Plan on the earliest to occur of: (i) the date such employee is no longer employed in an Eligible Position; (ii) the date of Termination of such employee's employment with UTIMCO for any reason (including Voluntary Termination and Involuntary Termination, death, and Disability); (iii) the date of termination of the Performance Incentive Plan; (iv) the date such employee commences a leave of absence; or (v) the date such employee begins participation in any other UTIMCO incentive performance program; (vi) the date the Board designates that such employee's employment position is not an Eligible Position (or fails to designate the employee's employment position as an Eligible Position with respect to a Performance Period); or (vii) any date designated by the Board as the date on which such employee is no longer a Participant. - (d) Except as provided in Sections 5.10(b) and (c), only individuals who are Participants on the last day of a Performance Period are eligible to receive Performance Incentive Awards under the Performance Incentive Plan for that Performance Period.
+- (a) As further described in (b), each employee of UTIMCO who holds an "Eligible Position" will be a "Participant" in the Performance Plan for a Performance Period.
+"Eligible Positions" for a Performance Period include senior management, investment employees, and other key positions as designated by the CEO and approved by the Board as Eligible Positions for that Performance Period.
+An employment position that is an Eligible Position in one Performance Period is not automatically an Eligible Position in any subsequent Performance Period.
+The Board in its discretion may also designate the employment position of a newly hired or promoted employee as an "Eligible Position" during a Performance Period.
+A list of Eligible Positions for each Performance Period is set forth in Table 1.
+Table 1 will be revised and attached each Performance Period when necessary to set forth the Eligible Positions for that Performance Period. - (b) An employee in an Eligible Position will become a Participant on the later of (i) the date he or she is employed in an Eligible Position or (ii) the first day of the Performance Period if the employee is employed on that date.
+The preceding notwithstanding, an employee may not commence participation in the Performance Plan and first become a Participant during the last six months of any Performance Period. - (c) An employee will cease to be a Participant in the Performance Plan on the earliest to occur of: (i) the date such employee is no longer employed in an Eligible Position; (ii) the date of Termination of such employee's employment with UTIMCO for any reason (including Voluntary Termination and Involuntary Termination, death, and Disability); (iii) the date of termination of the Performance Plan; (iv) the date such employee commences a leave of absence; or (v) the date such employee begins participation in any other UTIMCO performance program. - (d) Except as provided in Sections 5.10(b) and (c), only individuals who are Participants on the last day of a Performance Period are eligible to receive Performance Awards under the Performance Plan for that Performance Period.

 5.4.
-Performance Goals Standards
+Performance Standards